meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 > Cloud Foundation teams typically configure billing information to payment method name, identifier, expiration date and amount as well as any customer tags, project tags and payment method tags.

 Users can review this billing information in meshPanel when opening chargeback statement.
-CSV Exports of chageback statements also include the configured billing information.
+CSV Exports of chargeback statements also include the configured billing information.